Tel: +44 1903 209367

 |Main Information Help Links Maritime Personal Small print|

-Information of interest in the offshore industry is kept here.
+Information of interest in the field of offshore survey is kept here.

-HAIN (Hydroacoustically Aided Inertial Navigation) is a recent innovation from Kongsberg Maritime that provides much improved navigation of surface and underwater vehicles when used in conjunction with Kongsberg's HPR/HiPAP sonar positioning systems and APOS.
-It is also an essential part of the Hugin project.
+HAIN (Hydroacoustically Aided Inertial Navigation) from Kongsberg Maritime provides much improved navigation of surface and underwater vehicles when used in conjunction with Kongsberg’s HPR/HiPAP sonar positioning systems and APOS.
+It was also an essential part of the Hugin AUV project.

 We published this note about time synchronisation in the HAIN system way back in 2008.
 It was not documented anywhere else at the time, but it may only be of historical interest now.